|Chapter 32 (1972) pt 4

 masala, along with some puri bread, and a small vat of mango lassi which was

 kept in the fridge.
-The meal was served on a bed of rice, I now assume was
+The meal was served on a bed of rice, which I now assume

 If I tried to explain how delicious this meal was, I would surely fall short.